WangVictor/website/_pages/about.md

   - /about.html
 ---

 I have interests in optimisation methods, inverse problems, and machine learning.
-I received my PhD in Applied Mathemtics from University of Cambridge, supervised by Martin Benning, and Carola-Bibiane Schönlieb.
+I received my PhD in Applied Mathemtics from University of Cambridge, supervised by Carola-Bibiane Schönlieb and Martin Benning.
 My areas of study were non-smooth optimisation, deep neural networks, inverse problems and regularisation.

 News
 ======